JonmarCorpuz/SecondBrain/Google Cloud/Kubernetes Engine.md

 The Google Kubernetes Engine is a managed Kubernetes service for containers and container clusters running on GCP

 * Uses the Container-Optimized OS, which is a hardened OS built by Google
-* The Kubernetes APIs need to be enabled in order to use the Kubernetes Engine
 * Integrated with Google Cloud Monitoring and Google Cloud Logging by default

 | GKE Feature | Description |